 Representative of German Industry and Trade

-Facts About German-American Investment and Trade, was released by the Representative of German Industry and Trade in April 2008 to provide an overview of key U.S. and German investment and trade statistics.
-The data, based on the most recently released U.S. government statistics, showed that German-owned companies supported 655,000 jobs in the United States, representing 13 percent of all jobs supported by foreign affiliates.
+RGIT released Facts About German-American Investment and Trade in April 2008 to provide an overview of key U.S. and German investment and trade statistics.
+The 2006 data showed German-owned companies supported 655,000 jobs in the United States, representing 13 percent of all jobs supported by foreign affiliates.

 Select Facts About German-American Investment and Trade